Khilesh17/AI-Powered-Task-Optimizer/techContext.md

 ## 2. Technical Constraints & Considerations (MVP Focus)

 - **Data Privacy & Security:** Basic secure practices for data handling.
 Full compliance measures (GDPR etc.) are for future scope beyond initial MVP, but good principles will be followed.
-- **Real-time Processing:** Frontend will capture a frame from live camera.
-Backend processing of the single frame doesn't need to be strictly real-time, but responsive enough for a good user experience.
+- **Real-time Processing:** Frontend will capture multiple frames over a short period (e.g., 10 seconds).
+Backend processing for each frame should be responsive.
+The overall user experience is near real-time for the analysis period.
 - **Scalability:** MVP will not be designed for high scalability; focus is on a working simple version.
 - **Model Accuracy & Bias:** Use a standard pre-trained model.
 In-depth bias analysis is beyond MVP scope.
 - **Integration:** No third-party integrations for MVP.